-Waugh’s portrayal of German architect Professor Otto Silenus is no doubt a fairly accurate reflection of conservative British opinion towards Modernism in late 1920’s; that is to say well-informed and openly hostile.
-In truth very little was being constructed in the Modernist style in Britain in 1928, and anything that was was far more likely to be a ‘modernistic’ private dwelling, as depicted in Decline and Fall, and thus far removed from the social housing projects of Weimar Germany.
-Of course Waugh’s novels are unremittingly contemptuous of all that was à la mode and fashionable in society, little surprise then that he wasn’t a fan of Modernism.
-Waugh, in stark contrast to your average Bright Young Thing, was unfashionable, sombre, grumpy, pious and orthodox; a man swimming against the tide of history.
+Waugh’s portrayal of German architect Professor Otto Silenus is a fairly accurate reflection of conservative British opinion towards modernism in late 1920s, that is to say reasonably well-informed and openly hostile.
+In truth very little was being constructed in the modernist style in Britain in 1928, and those private dwellings which did make it off the drawing board were luxury ‘modernistic’ mansions, as depicted in Decline and Fall.
+Waugh’s novels are famously contemptuous of all that was new and fashionable in society, little surprise then that he wasn’t a fan of modernism.

 Enter scandalous socialite Mrs. Beste-Chetwynde and the austere Professor Otto Silenus of Hamburg.

 “It was Professor Otto Friedrich Silenus’s first important commission.
 ‘Something clean and square’ had been Mrs Beste-Chetwynde’s instructions.